-The merits of each claim is assessed on an individual basis based on the specific facts of the case, the claimant's testimony and the evidence provided.
+The merit of each claim is assessed individually based on the specific facts of the case, the claimant's testimony and evidence provided.
 If the claim is rejected and the person has exhausted all legal avenues, s/he will receive a removal order and be required to leave Canada.